 That said, there are some very marked differences between network detection and response (NDR) and extended detection and response (XDR) that will impact your security operations depending on which approach you choose.
 This post will clarify the differences between NDR and XDR and leave you better equipped to decide between the two technologies.

-The Definitions: What Is NDR and What Is XDR?
+What Are NDR and XDR?

-Network detection & response (NDR) is a new category of security solutions that both complement and go beyond the capabilities of traditional log aggregation and analysis tools (SIEM) and endpoint detection and response (EDR) products.
+Network detection & response (NDR) is a category of security solutions that both complement and go beyond the capabilities of traditional log aggregation and analysis tools (SIEM) and endpoint detection and response (EDR) products.

 NDR solutions passively ingest and analyze Layer 2 to Layer 7 network data and monitor north-south and east-west traffic.
 This category of solution generally applies advanced behavioral analytics coupled with cloud-scale machine learning to rapidly detect, investigate, and respond to threats that would otherwise remain hidden.